How to Prevent and Treat Insect Stings

 - Keep food covered when eating outdoors.

-- Be careful with open drink bottles or cans.
-Insects can fly or crawl inside them.
+- Be careful with open drink bottles or cans, as insects can fly or crawl inside them.

-- Avoid going barefoot and wearing sandals when outdoors.
+- Avoid going barefoot or wearing open-toed shoes when outdoors.

-- When gardening, watch for nests in trees, shrubs and flower beds.
+- When gardening, keep an eye out for insect nests in trees, shrubs and flower beds.

-- Be careful near swimming pools, woodpiles, under eaves of houses and trash containers.
+- Be careful near spaces where insects are commonly found, such as swimming pools, woodpiles, under eaves of houses and trash containers.

-- Be careful when operating outdoor equipment such as lawnmowers, leaf blowers, etc., as these may provoke stinging insects.
+- Be careful when operating outdoor equipment such as lawnmowers and leaf blowers, as these may provoke stinging insects.

 Treatment for stings

-- Immediately remove the stinger by scraping it with a fingernail or firm object.
+- Remove the stinger by scraping it with a fingernail or firm object.
 Do not squeeze the stinger, which may force the venom into the body.